ZentaChain/Zentachain-Documentation/README.md

 ## Documentation
-This documentation is about Zentalk, Zentamesh, Zentanodes, Explorer, Katsumi and the Zentanetwork.
+It contains information about Zentachain, Zentalk, Zentamesh, Zentanodes, Katsumi, and the Zentanetwork.

 [Zentachain Doc-Hub](http://docs.zentachain.io)